ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 Using VMware for SAP workloads on {{site.data.keyword.cloud_notm}} is certified, by using the "TDI" delivery model for which you would need to run validation checks to gain SAP Support.

-However, this is a Type 2 hypervisor and therefore does have a small overhead of CPU/RAM for running ESXi on the Bare Metal, to what is then available for virtual machines to use.
+However, VMware SDDC is a Type 2 hypervisor and therefore does have a small overhead of CPU/RAM that is used for running ESXi on the Bare Metal server.
+This CPU/RAM overhead is then available for virtual machines to use.
 On average this overhead is 10%, and is expected by VMware-SAP in virtualized environments.
 Therefore, customers are encouraged to size correctly and test performance before you go live [SAP Note 2393917 - SAP HANA on VMware vSphere 6.5 and 6.7 in production](https://launchpad.support.sap.com/#/notes/0002393917).

 Also, both VMware and SAP agree to the physical to virtual overhead of <10% on average, and provide:
 - The estimation of <10% average overhead with equation `"physical SAPS - 10%"` for virtualized SAPS to use when you size virtual machines